top of page

 Where to Buy Murano Glass Chandeliers

-If you’re ready to buy a Murano chandelier, here are the places worth checking out.
+If you’re ready to purchase a Murano glass chandelier, here are the places worth checking out.

 • Direct from Murano, Italy: